maths2ai/Collaboration_Competition_DRL_Udacity/README.md

 # Executing the code:

 The code can be executed directly in the jupyter notebook running all the cells in order from the second one till the "Main" cell.
-After the "Main" cell there are some additional cells if one wants to modify DDPG and turn it into a naive version of D4PG.
 In order to do so follow the instruction into the notebook.